-When it comes to trying to decide on which type of Life Insurance is best, most people are going to look at Term Life Insurance versus traditional Life Insurance, which also incorporates whole life or permanent Life Insurance.
-Both types can provide a great form of protection, but they have some good differences in many areas.
-So, in this guide, we are going to compare the pros and cons of each so you can determine right which option is suitable for you.
+When it comes to trying to decide on which type of Life Insurance is best, most people are going to look at Term Life Insurance versus traditional Life Insurance, which also incorporates whole life or Permanent Life Insurance.
+Both types can provide a great form of protection, but they have some big differences in many areas.
+So, in this guide, we are going to compare the pros and cons of each so you can determine which option is suitable for you.
 We’ll also dispel common myths and discuss the financial benefits of both options.

 What is Term Life Insurance?